-The IRS has determined and informed the Company by a letter dated October 29, 2013, that the Plan and related trust are designed in accordance with applicable sections of the IRC.
-On January 31, 2014, the Plan was submitted to the IRS in accordance with Cycle C IRS requirements.
+The IRS has determined and informed the Company by a letter dated January 21, 2015, that the Plan and related trust are designed in accordance with applicable sections of the IRC.

 GAAP requires plan management to evaluate tax positions taken by the Plan and recognize a tax liability (or asset) if the Plan has taken an uncertain position that more likely than not would not be sustained upon examination by the IRS.
 The Plan is subject to routine audits by taxing jurisdictions; however, there are currently no audits for any open tax periods.
-The plan administrator believes it is no longer subject to income tax examinations for years prior to 2010.
+The plan administrator believes it is no longer subject to income tax examinations for years prior to 2011.